MaxEaton/PythonCompiler/README.md

 ## Architecture

-1. The source code is transformed into an abstract syntax tree (AST) using Python's `ast` library.
+1. The source code is parsed using a custom grammar implemented with Lark, producing an abstract syntax tree.
 2. The AST is verified to be valid within the implemented subset.
-3. Common tokens in the AST are made unique for easier manipulation.
+3. Logical operators are desugared into control blocks to support short circuiting and loops are desugared into infinite loops with a conditional break.
 4. Complex statements are flattened into simple statements within the AST.
 5. The flattened AST is converted into Python code for intermediate validation.
+6. Liveness analysis is performed and an interference graph is constructed.
+7. The interference graph is colored using a naive register allocation algorithm, and spill code is inserted as needed.
-6. The flattened AST is converted into x86 assembly.
+8. The flattened and transformed program is converted into x86 assembly using the assigned register locations.

 ## Examples